 Each member present at a Committee or committee meeting shall vote “yes” or “no” on all motions, unless the either (1) the member is excused from voting by a motion adopted by a majority of the members present, or (2) the member has a legal conflict of interest that prohibits the member’s participation in the vote.
 To determine whether a member has a legal conflict of interest in a particular matter, the member should consult with the City Attorney’s Office.

-Article VIII – Subcommittees
+Article VIII – Community Liaisons

-[If the Committee chooses to create standing subcommittees, the bylaws should describe those committees here.]
+The Committee may appoint individual Committee members to serve as liaisons on specific matters.
+At the Committee’s direction, those liaisons may collect information, solicit input from community stakeholders, evaluate community needs, draft recommendations for the Committee, and engage in other tasks authorized by the Committee.

 Article IX – Parliamentary Procedures